Chair no. 10 - Peter Englund

 Historian.

-Englund has also written reportage from the wars in Croatia, Bosnia, Afghanistan and Iraq, as well as the autobiographical Jag kommer ihåg (2016; ‘I Remember’) and the forensic examination Söndagsvägen – berättelsen om ett mord (2020; 'The Sunday Road – History of a Murder').
-He has written for film and television on historical subjects and has contributed essays and reportage to the daily newspapers Expressen and Dagens Nyheter.
-Between 2001–06 he was Professor of Historical and Social Narrative at the Stockholm University of the Arts.
+Englund has also written features about the wars in Croatia, Bosnia, Afghanistan and Iraq, as well as the autobiographical work Jag kommer ihåg (I Remember, 2016) and the forensic examination Söndagsvägen (The Sunday Road, 2020).
+In addition, he has written on various historical topics for film and television and contributed essays and features to the newspapers Expressen and Dagens Nyheter.
+From 2001 to 2006, he was Professor of Historical and Social Narrative at the Swedish Institute of Dramatic Art.

-Englund was elected to the Academy on 23 May 2002 on Chair No. 10, succeeding Erik Lönnroth, and admitted on 20 December that year.
-On 29 May 2008 he was appointed Permanent Secretary, taking up his functions on 1 June 2009.
-He remained in that position until 31 May 2015.
-He was a co-opted member of the Nobel Committee for 2009–15.
+Peter Englund was elected to the Academy on 23 May 2002, succeeding Erik Lönnroth on chair number 10, and admitted on 20 December that same year.
+On 29 May 2008, he was appointed Permanent Secretary, assuming his duties on 1 June 2009 and remaining in the post until 31 May 2015.
+He was a co-opted member of the Nobel Committee from 2009–15.